hc205/hc205/README.md

 - 👋 Hi, I’m @hc205
-- 👀 I’m interested in web and extension development
+- 👀 I’m interested in: web and extension development
-- 🌱 I’m currently learning advanced JavaScript
+- 🌱 I’m currently learning: advanced JavaScript
-- 💞️ I’m looking to collaborate on web and extension development projects
+- 💞️ I’m looking to collaborate on: web development and extension development projects
-- 📫 How to reach me hc-schoolextensions.5sm3r@slmail.me
+- 📫 How to reach me: hc205.93t3u@slmail.me

 <!---
 hc-schoolextensions/hc-schoolextensions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.